Neo677/Mini-Shell/README.md

 		➜  parsing git:(parsing) ✗ echo $1A
 		A
 		➜  parsing git:(parsing) ✗
+			(ONLY ON 42 COMPUTER !!!)

-	Weird caractere is add to the end of each token ???
+	(the version of the code can act different on the 42 pc and my mac) Weird caractere is add to the end of each token ???